-I've recently bought a leasehold flat in Thurmaston.
-Am I liable to pay service charges relating to a period prior to completion of my purchase?
+I've recently bought a leasehold property in Thurmaston.
+Do I have any liability for service charges relating to a period prior to my ownership?

 Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
-However, your landlord may still be able to take action to forfeit the lease.
-It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
+Strange as it may seem, your landlord may still be able to take action to forfeit the lease.
+A critical element of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I inherited a studio flat in Thurmaston, conveyancing was carried out 5 years ago.
-How much will my lease extension cost?
-Corresponding properties in Thurmaston with a long lease are worth £216,000.
-The average or mid-range amount of ground rent is £50 invoiced every year.
-The lease comes to an end on 21st October 2086
+I acquired a garden flat in Thurmaston, conveyancing having been completed September 2010.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Corresponding properties in Thurmaston with an extended lease are worth £227,000.
+The ground rent is £50 charged once a year.
+The lease comes to an end on 21st October 2090

-The figure above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-You should not move forward based on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of comprehensive due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information before getting professional advice.

 My husband and I yesterday found out that one of the partners of the law firm handling the purchase conveyancing in Thurmaston is is the sister of the vendor.
 Is this acceptable?